gastonoterom/ddd_crowdfunding/README.md

 Satoshi Spark is designed to facilitate crowdfunding campaigns via the Bitcoin Lightning Network.

-The project is built with a focus on scalability, maintainability, and clear separation of concerns.
+This little project is a playground for exploring Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), and distributed systems concepts.

 ## Domain-Driven Design (DDD)

 The project follows DDD principles to ensure a clear and maintainable codebase.

-The project is organized into several bounded contexts, each representing a distinct part of the domain:
+Satoshi Spark is organized into several bounded contexts, each representing a distinct part of the domain:

 - **Common**: Contains abstract and basic aggregate/ports/adapter definitions.
 - **Auth**: Handles authentication and user management.